rsoper/nullboard/README.md

 ## Run with docker

-Run Nullboard in a docker container using `docker-compose build && docker-compose up -d`
+Run Nullboard in a docker container using `docker-compose up -d`.
+The image is now available on docker hub.

 ## Dead simple